Troubleshooting

 If the host has more than one contaminated repo workdir, stop there and treat it as a replacement or wider manual-triage incident.

-4. If a specific host shows a safe single-repo recovery candidate, stop or drain that runner host or service first.
+4. If a specific host shows a safe single-repo recovery candidate, drain that runner host root first:

 5. Preview the bounded remediation: